-Your one-stop, shortcut destination guide to Iceland.
-Learn all the details you need to know when traveling to Iceland — when to go, where to go and what to see.
+Learn all the details you need to know when traveling to Iceland — when to go, where to go and what to see in this one-stop, shortcut destination guide to Iceland.
 Download a PDF of the guide to take with you – Iceland Country Guide (PDF).

-Use the links below to pre-book the activities you want to do while you’re in Reykjavik so you don’t miss out.
+Use the links below to pre-book the activities you want to do Iceland so you don’t miss out.
 Tours in Iceland tend to book up quickly.
 It’s always best to have your tickets booked in advance.

 - Golden Circle Classic Day Trip from Reykjavik